Your Fundraising Dollars at Work

 - Solace Crisis Treatment Center: Funds were used to help make advocates available to locate and facilitate support services for families in dangerous circumstances

-- YouthWorks: Funds assisted the Culinary Training program with additional expenses due to COVID-19 and address safety measures, food requirements and additional staffing for an invaluable program serving thousands of children, youth and families.
+- YouthWorks: Funds assisted the Culinary Training program with additional expenses due to COVID-19 and addressed safety measures, food requirements and additional staffing for an invaluable program serving thousands of children, youth and families.

 - Reading Quest: Funds supported a two-week “Reading is Magic” summer camp to be held in July 2021, celebrating the 10th year of this successful camp program, which will be offered in person or online as during last summer.